April 2026 – Page 2 – gstcomplianceexperts

 • Your aggregate turnover crosses ₹20 lakh (₹40 lakh for special category states) in a financial year.

-• You are inter‑state supplier of goods or services.
+• You are an interstate supplier of goods or services.

 • You are an e‑commerce operator or aggregator.